xthemadgenius/btcrec-cli/docs/index.md

-# *BTCRecover*
+# BTCRecover
 [![Last Push - All Tests (Base Modules)](https://github.com/3rdIteration/btcrecover/workflows/Last%20Push%20-%20All%20Tests%20(Base%20Modules)/badge.svg)](https://github.com/3rdIteration/btcrecover/actions?query=workflow%3A%22Last+Push+-+All+Tests+%28Base+Modules%29%22) [![Weekly - All Tests (Base Modules)](https://github.com/3rdIteration/btcrecover/workflows/Weekly%20-%20All%20Tests%20(Base%20Modules)/badge.svg)](https://github.com/3rdIteration/btcrecover/actions?query=workflow%3A%22Weekly+-+All+Tests+%28Base+Modules%29%22) [![Weekly Run All Tests (Base Modules)](https://github.com/3rdIteration/btcrecover/workflows/Weekly%20-%20All%20Tests%20(+Optional%20Modules)//badge.svg)](https://github.com/3rdIteration/btcrecover/actions?query=workflow%3A%22Weekly+-+All+Tests+%28%2BOptional+Modules%29%22) [![Documentation Status](https://readthedocs.org/projects/btcrecover/badge/?version=latest)](https://btcrecover.readthedocs.io/en/latest/?badge=latest) ![license](https://img.shields.io/badge/license-GPLv2-blue.svg)

+Note: This documentation is in the process

 *BTCRecover* is an open source wallet password and seed recovery tool.

-It is designed for the case where you already know most of your password or seed phrase, but need assistance in trying different possible combinations.
+For seed based recovery, this is primarily useful in situations where you have lost/forgotten parts of your mnemonic, or have made an error transcribing it.
+(So you are either seeing an empty wallet or gettign an error that your seed is invalid)

+For wallet password or passphrase recovery, it is primarily useful if you have a reasonable idea about what your password might be.

+If you need help, [your best bet is to look at my BTCRecover playlist on YouTube](https://www.youtube.com/playlist?list=PL7rfJxwogDzmd1IanPrmlTg3ewAIq-BZJ) and ask a question in the comments section for any of video closest to your situation.

+## Features ##
 * Seed/Passphrase Recovery when for: (Recovery without a known address requires an [Address Database](docs/Creating_and_Using_AddressDB.md))
     * Bitcoin
     * Bitcoin Cash